-- A function for creating StorageStreamWriters for user-data topics when Recording Service notifies the plugin about a new stream.
+- RecordingServiceStorageWriter create function: A creation function for the StorageWriter structure or class.
+This allocates a StorageWriter object, which is used to allocate StorageStreamWriters. - StorageWriter: - A function for creating StorageStreamWriters for user-data topics when Recording Service notifies the plugin about a new stream.
 The user-data streams represent samples as Dynamic Data objects. - Three functions for creating StorageStreamWriters for the builtin discovery topics: DCPSParticipant, DCPSPublication and DCPSSubscription.
 These topics are represented by their specific types (e.g., DDS_ParticipantBuiltinTopicData type for DCPSParticipant).
 These functions are not required, thus when one of them is not implemented, no samples will be stored for that builtin topic. - A function for deleting user-data StorageStreamWriters.
 Recording Service expects this function to be able to work with streams writers created for user-data samples only. - Three functions to delete the StorageStreamWriters representing the DDS builtin topics.
-These functions are not required, but if the creation function was defined for a topic, the deletion function must also be defined. - A function for deleting the StorageWriter instance.
+These functions are not required, but if the creation function was defined for a topic, the deletion function must also be defined. - A function for deleting the StorageWriter instance. - StorageStreamWriter: - A function for storing data associated with a stream.
+For the stored data to be compatible with Replay Service, the reception timestamp of every sample should be stored with the data.
+It is also recommended that the valid data flag is recorded.
+For Replay Service to be able to replay instance states, it's also necessary for Recording Service to store the instance state and instance handle fields. - There are three specific classes for the three different builtin discovery topics: StorageParticipantWriter, StoragePublicationWriter and StorageSubscriptionWriter.
+Each of them includes a store() function that is strongly typed to the topic's type.